 Note: Use the same cup to measure the rice and water, each time filling the cup to the very top.

-- Measure the rice into a large saucepan and rinse the rice several times in clean cold tap water, until it becomes clear.
-On the final rinse, tip the rice into a colander, and completely drain all the water.
-Return the rice back to the pot.
+- Measure the rice into a large saucepan and rinse the rice several times in clean cold tap water until the water becomes clear.
+On the final rinse tip, the rice into a colander to completely drain away all the water.
+Return the rice back to the saucepan.

-- Add the water to the rice in the pot.
-Stir once and bring to the boil.
-Stir once again, cover with a lid and turn down the heat down to very low.
+- Add the water to the rice in the saucepan.
+Place the pot on a high heat and bring the pot to the boil.
+Cover with a lid and reduce the heat to low.

 - Allow the rice to stand covered for 10 minutes.
-Then use a fork to fluff up the rice.
+Then use a fork to fluff up the rice and serve hot.